Vodafone to push ahead with Indian tax arbitration case

-Vodafone and India have been locked in a $2.2 billion (1.29 billion pounds) tax standoff since the British company acquired Hutchison Whampoa's 0013.HK Indian mobile assets in 2007.
+Vodafone and India have been locked in a $2.2 billion tax standoff since the British company acquired Hutchison Whampoa's Indian mobile assets in 2007.

 Vodafone thought it had finally secured victory in the case in 2012, when India's Supreme Court dismissed the tax demand.
 But the government responded by announcing retrospective legislation that would change the rules.